 - Once melted and stirred together, remove from heat and let sit for a few minutes to slightly cool.
 Then add sour cream, lemon juice and lemon zest to creamy mixture.

 - Stir until nicely blended.
 I often use I whisk for this to better incorporate the sour cream into the mixture.

 - Evenly distribute blueberries over the top of pie (they should slightly sink into the pie but won’t be completely submerged).

 - This pie is best if refrigerated overnight, but if you can’t wait, let it sit for at least 8 hours in refrigerator.

 - Top with whipped cream and extra berries if desired.

-To end a hot day, sit down with a slice of this no-bake lemon blueberry pie.
 You’ll get sweetness in every bit thanks to the white chocolate chips.
 But the tart lemon balances it out just perfectly!